Skip to main content

 The security of The Better Health Generation Limited’s (TBHG) systems which process and store data are regularly reviewed in accordance with legislative and funding requirements, and assessments and checks promoted by the Information Commissioner’s Office.

 Data is securely deleted when it is no longer required for the purposes collected.
-For further details please see our General Data Protection Policy and Information and Communication Technologies Policy alongside our Document Retention Policy.
+For further details please see our Data Protection & UK GDPR Policy and our Data Retention & Disposal Policy.

 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.

-The Better Health Generation Limited (TBHG) will keep your data in line with our Data Retention & Disposal Policy.
+The Better Health Generation Limited (TBHG) will keep your data in line with our Data Retention Schedules.

 Most of the information we process about you will be retained as determined by statutory obligations.
 Any personal information which we are not required by law to retain will only be kept for as long as is necessary to fulfil our organisational needs.